Posted by Todd Smith

 Starting today, make it a point to arrive five minutes early for all your business and personal appointments.

 2. Look Good—The first impression you make on people creates a lasting impression and it begins with the way we look.
 A good appearance includes the way you groom yourself and the clothing and jewelry you wear.
 All these little things combine to form your overall “look.”

 If you want to make a great first impression, make sure you look like someone who takes pride in your appearance.
 Yes, it requires a little extra effort, but it is worth it.

 3. Smile—When you meet people for the first time, the first thing they are going to notice is your overall look, but then their attention will immediately go to your face.
-If you offer a warm, welcoming and sincere smile, they will be instinctively drawn to you.
-The key with your smile is to show an authentic interest in the other person, rather than the standard half-hearted smile that almost everyone uses.
+If you offer a warm, welcoming, and sincere smile, they will be instinctively drawn to you.
+The key to your smile is to show an authentic interest in the other person, rather than the standard, half-hearted smile that almost everyone uses.

 Not only should you focus on your smile when you first meet a person, but you also want to focus on smiling during your time together.
 The more you smile, the more people will like you.

 4. Make Eye Contact—When you are engaged in a conversation with someone, make sure you maintain comfortable eye contact with this person.
-When you make eye contact, focus on communicating your sincere interest in the person, rather than just starring into his or her eyes.
-It’s a small, but powerful distinction.
+When you make eye contact, focus on communicating your sincere interest in the person, rather than just staring into his or her eyes.
+It’s a small but powerful distinction.